isomerpages/mti-osir/_resources/Frequently Asked Questions/Obligations of Investors or Owners of Designated Entities.md

 </div>
 </details>
 <details class="isomer-details">
-<summary>What are the prescribed thresholds for notification or approval for the <u>sale of equity interest or voting power</u> in
+<summary>What are the prescribed thresholds for notification or approval for the
-a designated entity?</summary>
+sale of equity interest or voting power in a designated entity?</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Parties will need to seek approval from the Minister prior to disposing
 equity interest or voting power in a designated entity which will result